summonholmes/mlp-pandas/README.md

 ## Overview
 The ANN in this example is also known as a Multilayer Perceptron (MLP) regressor with a single hidden layer.
-This will be referred as the model throughout this readme.
+This will be referred to as 'the model' throughout this README.

 #### Data Source
-A hypothetical data source providing data for film reviews is provided.
-This can be any n-dimensional numerical data.
-If the data is categorial, it requires conversion to boolean or one-hot encoding.
+A hypothetical dataset for film reviews is provided.
+This dataset may be replaced with any n-dimensional numerical dataset.
+If any data is categorial, it must be converted to boolean, or one-hot encoding must be performed.

 #### Hyperparameters
-The hyperparameters will scale according to the dimensionality of the data provided.
+The hyperparameters will scale according to the dimensionality of the dataset.
-This initializes the architecture of the model.
+The hyperparameters initialize the architecture of the model.

 #### Weights/Synapses
-These are initialized randomly using ranged standard normal distributions.
+These are initialized randomly using the standard normal distribution.

 #### Forward Propagation
 Consisting of only linear algebra, this process simply takes the input and allows the model to ouput a result.

 #### Backward Propagation
-In addition to linear algebra, the optimization method Stochastic Gradient Descent (SGD) is applied to indicate the changes needed for the weights/synapses.
+In addition to linear algebra, the optimization method Stochastic Gradient Descent (SGD) is applied in batch-style to indicate the changes needed for the weights/synapses.

 #### Training
-The process will iterate for a given amount of time so the model can learn.
+The Forward Propagation and Backward Propagation will iterate so the model can learn.

 #### Results
-The final results are added back to the original dataframe as the "Predicted Score".
+The predicted results are added back to the original dataframe as the "Predicted Score".